-El Paso Gunfight (1881) – Sometimes referred to as the “Four Dead in Five Seconds Gunfight” or the “Battle of Keating’s Saloon,” this gunfight occurred on April 14, 1881.
+The El Paso Gunfight, sometimes referred to as the “Four Dead in Five Seconds Gunfight” or the “Battle of Keating’s Saloon,” occurred on April 14, 1881.
 The whole affair began when the Manning Brothers had stolen a herd of of about 30 head of cattle in Mexico and drove them into Texas to sell.
 When Texas Ranger Ed Fitch and two Mexican farmhands by the names of Sanchez and Juarique investigated, the two Mexican men where killed.
 This led to a Mexican posse of more than 75 men to cross into Texas seeking an investigation.

 At the request of the Mexican posse, Gus Krempkau, an El Paso constable, accompanied the posse to the ranch of Johnny Hale, a local ranch owner and known cattle rustler.
 There, they found the bodies of the two Mexican farmhands.
 The El Paso Court soon held an inquest into the deaths of the two men, with Krempkau acting as an interpreter.